Kirill-dev01/resume/README.md

 # Hello! 👋

-A motivated and passionate Software Engineer with a strong foundation in Python.
+I'm motivated and passionate Software Engineer with a strong foundation in Python.
 Equipped with hands-on experience developing applications and scripts from personal projects.
 A quick learner dedicated to writing clean, efficient code and eager to contribute to a forward-thinking development team.

 ### 🤝 Connect with Me